chen4119/sambal.dev/pages/docs/api/helper-functions.md

 ---
 "@type": APIReference
 headline: Helper functions
+description: Helper functions to make it easier to work with schema.org structured data
 articleSection: API
 position: 1
 ---

-Sambal provides a few helper functions that will help make it easier to work with schema.org vocabularies.
+Sambal provides a few helper functions that will help make it easier to work with schema.org structured data.

 # isSchemaType